felixUOB/AI-Enhanced_Waste_Collection_2024/README.md

 - Reporting: Generate reports on environmental impacts.

 # Tools and Resources
-- Development Tools: Python, machine learning libraries, and app development frameworks.
+- Development Tools: **Python**, machine learning libraries, and app development frameworks.
-- Infrastructure: Azure VM for hosting and computation.
+- Infrastructure: **Azure VM** for hosting and computation.
-- Collaboration and Documentation: GitHub for version control and project management.
+- Collaboration and Documentation: **GitHub** for version control and project management.

 # Challenge
 The primary challenge will be designing a robust and user-friendly application that integrates